Jingyan95/TopLFV/README.md

 ```
 pdflatex CutFlowTables.tex > /dev/null
 ```
-The log can still be checked in `CutFlowTables.log`. *NOTE: for some reason the table of contents only shows up after compiling twice with pdflatex.*
+The log can still be checked in `CutFlowTables.log`. *The table of contents (TOC) will appear after the second compilation.* LaTeX collects the TOC information in the `.toc` file during the first compilation, and then the TOC is produced during the second compilation.

 ## To update cmsstyle
 ```